Bangalore City, has witnessed a phenomenal growth in vehicle population. As a

 traffic decongestion needs.
 Bangalore City Police promises that it will live up to

 the expectations of the city.

-is being built in the traffic headquarters located on
+The State of Art Traffic Management Center is built in the traffic headquarters located on